mainkoon81/ooo-Minkun-Model-Collection-I/README.md

  - To select model and coefficients
  - To study the effect of each predictor on the response variable.
  - To distinguish Unbalance Data (Few responses of one type) ?

+What's Deviance **Residual** in logistic regression used for?
+ - To evaluate model fitting
+ - Try to find large residual !!
+   - to detect outliers!! obv as pain in the ass.(not modeled well)

 What else?
  - Akaike Information Criterion (**AIC**)